etlaM21/SoundSync/readme.md

 ### Timeline Functions

+- Filter only visible layers of composition (maybe other ways too?)
+- Show Waveform in the background of timelime
 - Multi-Select
 - Automatic Keyframes / Expressions on beat
 - Mark parts of song: _"Intro", "Drop", "Part 1", etc._